 - 1. From the File menu, choose New Project.
 A dialog box will open. - 2.
 Fill-in the requested information.
 "Project Location" should be your Xilinx directory on your G: drive.
 "Project Name" should be a descriptive project name.
-For "Device Family" select Spartan2.
-For "Device" select xc2s50.
+"Top Level Source Type" should be HDL.
+For the next dialog "Family" select Spartan2.
+For "Device" select XC2S50.
 For "Package" select tq144.
 For "Speed Grade" select -5.
-For "Design Flow" select XST VHDL.
+"Simulator" should be set to Modelsim-XE VHDL.